-Sale or The IASB has made limited scope amendments to IFRS 10 Consolidated n/a\\ financial statements and IAS 28 Investments in associates and joint contribution of assets between ventures. an investor and its associate or The amendments clarify the accounting treatment for sales or contribution of assets between an investor and its associates or joint ventures.
-They joint venture - Amendments to confirm that the accounting treatment depends on whether the non-IFRS 10 and IAS monetary assets sold or contributed to an associate or joint venture 28 constitute a 'business' (as defined in IFRS 3 Business Combinations).
+contribution of assets between an investor and joint venture - Amendments to IFRS 10 and IAS its associate or The amendments clarify the accounting treatment for sales or contribution of assets between an investor and its associates or joint ventures.
+They confirm that the accounting treatment depends on whether the nonmonetary assets sold or contributed to an associate or joint venture constitute a 'business' (as defined in IFRS 3 Business Combinations).